I am India. I have suffered from a variety of health problems for most of my life. I made this blog to organize my thoughts and help others.

 Thanks hun!
 My only concern with online schooling is that, in the state of Maryland, I can only get GED unless I am in highschool.
 My parents do not like this idea.
 I also am very interested in medicine and have wanted to be a doctor since I was a kid.
 I am not sure how a med school would feel about a GED.

-Anonymous asked: Hi!
+Anonymous said: Hi!
 What part of Maryland do you live in?

 I feel like there is a stranger danger alert going off in my head…